ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-Tweeting is legal and also therapeutic
+The world is our office